The challenges of networking post pandemic

-Face to face networking is not dead... it’s just on hold!
-When the all clear is given by the government for groups to gather again there will be a rush of people wanting to get together and network.
-With the likelihood that we will be able to get back into pubs and hotels in larger groups later this year, now is probably the perfect time for you to start a new network group.
+Face to face networking is not dead... it’s just a little fragile!
+When we are past this uncertain stage there will be a rush of people wanting to get together and network!
+With the announcement that we will be able to get back into pubs and venues in larger groups, now is probably the perfect time for you to start a new network group in your area.

 Become the premier networker in your area by running a First Friday Network meeting!

 First Friday is a business networking event held monthly with meetings across the south coast.
 The network is looking to expand nationally and needs self motivated, fun networkers to help us grow.
 The concept is: fun, relaxed and no 'lock-outs' - just an informal gathering in a welcoming environment ...it's that Friday feeling!

 Most network companies charge the attendees to meet each other - pressurising members to achieve value for money against the clock whilst frantically looking to make that elusive contact.
 At the monthly First Friday meetings it's free to attend enabling the visitor to relax and be themselves.
 Also, the paid for breakfast meetings create a welcoming relaxed atmosphere that naturally leads to business and referrals being done.

 Why should I run a monthly First Friday Network meeting?

 Whether you are a new or established business the exposure of being the organiser of a busy network event like First Friday is priceless.
 Your company details appear on all marketing material and it is your name that will be mentioned when people refer new guests to visit.
 The cost of gaining this level of exposure would normally be prohibitive, especially if you had to buy advertising space, but the network acts as your word-of-mouth sales force!
 Becoming an organiser boosts your image as a trustworthy individual to do business with.

 The set up fee is just £199 and then £20 a month on a rolling licence, if you would like to know more please download the information brochure here.